jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 because the sound waves of the pitches separated by those intervals vibrate together in an overlapping and mathematically elegant way.
 This makes them sound highly consonant.

-#### Major, minor, augmented, and diminished intervals
+#### Major and minor

-The quality of the remaining non-perfect intervals are called either "major" or "minor", which is determined by how many "semitones" they contain.
+The quality of the remaining, non-perfect interval numbers are called "major" or "minor", which is determined by how many "semitones" or frets they span.

-Perfect intervals can also be raised or lowered by a semitone, changing their quality from perfect to "augmented" or "diminished".

 #### Semitones, tones, and frets